-The past few months has seen the world learn to live with a global pandemic, a flailing economy and a newly digitized way of living.
+As the world learns to live with a global pandemic, economic uncertainties and getting used to a balance of working from home.
+We have just been spoilt by new ways of digitising of lives.
 There is no denying the mass and swift digital adoption that has been driven by COVID-19.

 As one CEO of a large tech company recently stated, “We are witnessing what will surely be remembered as a historic deployment of remote work and digital access to services across every domain.”